clearhaus/3DSv2-api-documentation/source/getting-started.rst

 The following describes the individual points in the diagram:

-1. A call to the :ref:`preauth-endpoint` is performed if the request originator is a cardholder using a browser, as opposed to using a SDK or the authentication being Requestor initiated.
+1. A call to the :ref:`preauth-endpoint` is performed if the request originator is a cardholder using a browser.
+This is opposed to using a SDK or the authentication being Requestor initiated.
 2. The :ref:`preauth-response` contains:

-   * Information that might be usable in determining whether to fall back to 3-D Secure v1.
+   - Information that might be usable in determining whether to fall back to 3-D Secure v1.

-   * An optional `threeDSMethodURL` that is invoked in the user browser.
+   - An optional `threeDSMethodURL` that is invoked in the user browser.

-3. The cardholder browser invokes the `threeDSMethodURL`, to allow the ACS to fingerprint the browser.
+3. The cardholder browser invokes the received `threeDSMethodURL`, to allow the ACS to fingerprint the browser.
 See the :ref:`3ds_method` guide.
-4. The Requestor uses the :ref:`auth-endpoint` to send the information needed for 3dsecure.io to assemble a ``AReq`` message.
+4. The Requestor uses the :ref:`auth-endpoint` to send the information needed for the 3-D Securer Server to assemble a ``AReq`` message.
 5. The Auth :ref:`auth-response` is an ``ARes``, as defined by the specification.

    This ``ARes`` contains either:

-   - The authentication result (Called *frictionless* flow)
+   - The authentication result (*frictionless* flow)
-   - Information about how to proceed with the challenge (Called *challenge* flow)
+   - Information about how to proceed with the challenge (*challenge* flow)
    - Information stating why the challenge cannot continue

-6. The cardholder completes the challenge on the cardholders device.
+6. The cardholder completes the challenge on the their device.
 See the :ref:`3ds_challenge_flow` guide.
 7. The ACS informs the Requestor about the challenge result through a callback.
-8. The :ref:`postauth-endpoint` is used the fetch the results of the authentication.
+8. The :ref:`postauth-endpoint` is used to fetch the results of the authentication.
 9. Nominally a ``RReq`` is returned to the Requestor.
 Parameters are detailed in the :ref:`postauth response <postauth-response>` section.